denoland/std/agents/hal3.md

 ## CONSTRAINTS FORMAT

 1. MUSTs - Things that I definitely want to happen to meet the Final Goal.
 2. SHOULD - Things that I prefer to happen to meet the Final Goal.
-SHOULDs have a lower priority than MUSTs.
+SHOULDS have a lower priority than MUSTs.
 3. COULD - Things that would be a nice side effect when working towards the Final Goal, but which I don't necessarily mind if they're included.
-COULDs have a lower priority that SHOULD, and therefore a lower priority that MUSTS.
+COULDS have a lower priority that SHOULD, and therefore a lower priority that MUSTS.
 4. MUST NOTs - Things that cannot happen.
 MUST NOTs have the highest priority.